krisfrenz/webpack-kickstarter/README.md

 * `npm run build-dev`: Same as `npm run build`, but unminified and with source maps.
 * `npm run watch`: Constantly watches changes to JS and SCSS files and compiles them.
 Code is unminified and with source maps.
 * `npm run test`: Runs JS tests in your shell.
 * `npm run test-debug`: Runs JS tests by opening up Chrome.
-Debug tests by adding breakpoints in den dev tools.
+Debug tests by adding breakpoints in Chrome dev tools.